 Diary Insert 12 January 2006 –Just had another huge fight with my mom.
 I feel like it is her fault that Ossi got the brain tumour.
 She never let him forget that he invested the money and then lost it.
 I don’t know what to feel anymore.
 Most of the time I just feel so numb, like my body has shut down my emotions.
 When I don’t feel numb I feel like my heart is going to break into a million pieces and that I will never be ok again.
 I think my mom actually tries to brainwash us against Ossi.
 It all feels so familiar, like when I was growing up and she used to badmouth my dad.
 She says Ossi betrayed us, that he betrayed me for cutting us out of his will, that he was always grumpy.

 I don’t know what to think anymore.
 Maybe I am just angry at her because I need someone to blame?
-Maybe deep down I know that Ossi didn’t love me as much as I loved him?
-I loved him like a father.
+I love him like a father.
 For a lot of my life he WAS my father.
 I even took his name.
 I now have two images in my mind of who Ossi was.
 It seems like forever since he got sick and now I can’t remember.

 Ossi cared about me and loved me.
 He always wanted to protect me from Ryan’s abuse and I remember years of it being Ossi and me vs Ryan and my mom.
 She always loved Ryan more and never did anything to stop him torturing me.
 I remember Ossi always being there at horse shows, we would go for long walks on the beach with the dogs, sometimes having long conversations about life and other times just walking in a comfortable silence.
 He was always there for me more than my mom; guiding me, supporting me, loving me.

 Then my mom talks about the grumpy Ossi.
-He was always shouting at someone, too busy to talk.
+He was always shouting at someone, or on the phone too busy to talk.
 Moaning about everything.
-Saying he cut me out of his will because I didn’t mean anything to him.
-How can she say that?
-Did I really mean nothing to him?
 I feel so numb I cant think properly anymore.
 I miss Ossi.
 I don’t understand how this all went so wrong.

 Diary Insert 25 January 2006 – “Ossi moved out today.
 I have tried calling him but he didn’t answer the phone.
 I really don’t know what is going on anymore.
 It hurts me so much to see him like this.
 That man is not Ossi.
 That man is a child and the Ossi I know would be horrified to see our family now.
 Everyone is fighting.

-We moved again to try and bring in some money.
+My mom decided to downscale our house again to try and bring in some money.
 Our house sold at a complete loss in an auction but we needed the funds so we had to let it go.
+My mom and I cried for ages in the bathroom together after the auctioneers left.
 We moved into a beautiful Tuscan style house in an estate called Candlewood Close – definitely among one of my favourite homes!
 I stayed in a small flat underneath the garage, while the rest of the family, and now my mother’s boyfriend Brendan – lived in the main house.
 Ryan’s aggression was getting worse and worse, and after a few incidences.
 My mother eventually asked him to leave after he pushed Nicholas into a glass door during one of his rages.